EarthScope/ispaq/README.md

 than an outright crash use ```--log-level CRITICAL```.
 If `--log-level` is not invoked, the default is to print information at the `INFO` level.
 The other available levels are `WARNING` and `ERROR`.

-The following example demonstrates what you should see.
-Note: Please ignore the warning message from matplotlib.
+The following example demonstrates what you should see. _Note:_ Please ignore the warning message from *matplotlib*.
 It will only occur on first use.

 ```